Vanilla Eyeball Desk Lamp

 Designer: To be appraised.

-Other versions: Made in several colours and models, but all made with the same flat base.
+Other versions: This Vanilla eyeball desk lamp exists in several colours and models, but all made with the same flat base.
 Made for many years, this one is from the 1980s.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.